-Guidance and Toolkits to help registrants remain Code compliant across a number of professional activities.
+Guidance and toolkits help registrants remain GCC Code-compliant in their professional activities.

-GCC Guidance documents provide the registrant with GCC Code-based policy and best practice on a variety of subject areas.
+GCC Guidance provides registrants with GCC Code-based policy and best practices in various subject areas.

-GCC Toolkits are 'how-to' guides which, although Code compliant, aim to provide more top-line and helpful advice and guidance on a particular subject.
+GCC Toolkits are 'how-to' guides that provide top-line helpful advice and guidance on a particular subject.

-Joint Statements are developed in conjunction with other health and social care regulators and cover multi-discipline subjects.
+Joint Statements are developed with other health and social care regulators and cover multi-discipline subjects.

 Our Duty of Candour joint statement explains the expectation that all health and social care professionals should act openly and honestly with their patients in the event things go wrong (a duty of candour).
 Duty of candour is an implied requirement of the GCC Code.